-Overbooking is a situation in which an airline sells more tickets than there are seats on the plane.
-They are allowed to do this because they know passengers sometimes don’t show up at the airport.
+Overbooking is when an airline sells more tickets than there are seats on the plane.
+They are allowed to do this because passengers sometimes don’t show up at the airport.

-If everyone arrives at the airport then they are forced to leave someone behind.
+If everyone arrives at the airport, they are forced to leave someone behind.
 And, if it happened to you, you could claim compensation.

 Whereas to claim compensation …